meilisearch/specifications/text/0043-phrase-query.md

 ```

 ### IV.
 Explanation

-To use the Phrase Query syntax, simply surround the contiguous search terms with the characters `"`.

 Let's say I want to search for a specific book with a title strictly containing `Plays and Playwrights 2002`.